aesthete797/stat-preview-card/README.md

 - Flexbox

 ### What I learned
-- A major responsiveness challenge for me, one fix created another issue and so on, tried several things, and about how images could affect layout. also learned how to use filter.
+- A major responsiveness challenge for me, one fix created another issue and so on, tried several things, and i learned about how images could affect layout. also learned how to use filter.

 ### Useful resources